martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Innovation in Transport – TfL Access all Areas.md

   - /innovation-in-transport-tfl-access-all-areas/
 ---

-# Innovation in Transport – TfL Access all Areas

 *Notes from a panel discussion I attended at an [event on accessible transport](http://www.cvent.com/events/access-all-areas-exhibition/event-summary-9df6731bbf964fe5b07d6a831bde4b99.aspx?intcmp=57621), hosted by TfL.
 I attended because I wanted to learn about TfL’s strategic approach to innovation and accessibility.*

 ### Individual introductions